janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

 is because Squeel originally borrowed this syntax from Sequel (hence the play of characters in the name).
 But the problem with Squeel is that it's essentially an ActiveRecord hack, so it [breaks][squeel1] [with][squeel2] [every][squeel3] ActiveRecord update.
-Virtual rows are a part of Sequel core, so they will always remain fully stable.
+Virtual row blocks are a part of Sequel core, so they will always remain fully stable.

-While in ActiveRecord you often have to switch to SQL strings (OR query, LIKE query, any non-canonic JOIN etc.), with Sequel's virtual rows you essentially **never have to write SQL strings**.
+While in ActiveRecord you often have to switch to SQL strings (OR query, LIKE query, any non-canonic JOIN etc.), with Sequel's virtual row blocks you essentially **never have to write SQL strings**.

 ### Low-level usage